yotamco100/botjitsu/README.md

 For ease of use, each Card and Player have a pretty-printing function they can call to display the cards in a more human-readable format: ```Card Element: Fire,   Card Color: Red,     Card Level: 4```

 # The Goal
+In order to win a CardJitsu game, you must be the first player to win 3 rounds with cards, either of all different elements with different colors, or of the same element in different colors.

 The goal of each participant is to build the best card-jitsu bot.
 The given data is exactly what a human player would have: Your hand and each player's "Cards Won" set.

 Have fun!